Elizabeth Taylor

 Elizabeth Taylor and her daughter Lisa Todd

-This tragedy left a deep wound in her soul, which family friend Eddie Fisher tried to heal.
-For Liz, he left his wife Debbie, Elizabeth's friend, who never forgave the actress for this betrayal.
-From that moment on, Liz gained a reputation as a homewrecker, further supported by a scandalous romance with Richard Burton, which happened right on the set.
+This tragedy left a deep wound in her soul, and family friend Eddie Fisher stepped in to help her heal.
+He left his wife Debbie — Elizabeth's friend — for Liz, and Debbie never forgave the actress for this betrayal.
+From that moment on, Liz gained a reputation as a homewrecker — a reputation that only grew stronger with her scandalous romance with Richard Burton, which ignited right on set.

 With Eddie Fisher